Engagement Letter – Uses, Contents, Format, Free Templates

 The benefits include the following:

-• Reduces scope fright: A clear engagement letter helps reduce scope fright by allowing the company to lay out what will be included in the service.
+• Reduces scope fright: A clear letter helps reduce scope fright by allowing the company to lay out what will be included in the service.
 It also allows the company to plan how it will engage with the client if more work needs to be done.

 Frequently Asked Questions